Latent-Augmented Discrete Diffusion Models: Related works

-\citet{sahoo2025diffusionduality} establish a duality between Gaussian diffusion and uniform-state discrete diffusion via an \textsc{argmax} map on continuous latents.
-They propose lower-variance training by feeding soft probabilities to the denoiser and adapt consistency-style distillation to discrete models.

 \paragraph{Latent variables for dependency modeling.} \citet{xie2025variationalautoencodingdiscretediffusion} introduce Variational Autoencoding Discrete Diffusion (VADD).
-They associate one continuous latent $y_t$ per transition, obtained with an encoder $\mathcal{E}_t^{\varphi}$ trained as part of a classical VAE.
-The generative process thus only involves sampling a Gaussian random variable at each transition.
+They associate one continuous latent $y_t$ per transition, obtained with an encoder $\enc_t^{\varphi}$ trained as part of a classical VAE, and sample a Gaussian latent at each transition during generation.
 This yields non-factorized posteriors and improves few-step quality without external AR models.
-In contrast, our LDDMs learn a persistent continuous latent trajectory $Y_{0:T}$ coupled to the discrete chain, enabling flexible denoising sequencing (FUJI joint denoising or SEQ latent-first denoising).
-Importantly, in LDDMs, the latent distribution is modeled by its own diffusion model, which enables encoding more complex information and relationships.

-\paragraph{Joint continuous–discrete co-evolution.} Contemporaneous work \citep{zhou2025coevolutionarycontinuousdiscretediffusion} proposes CCDD, which co-evolves continuous embeddings and discrete tokens within one network.
-In their experiments, continuous embeddings are derived from a large pretrained encoder (e.g., Qwen3-Embedding \citep{qwen3technicalreport}), and cross-modal classifier-free guidance is explored.
-LDDMs share the co-evolution view but (i) allow a learned encoder to tailor latents to the objective (while we also evaluate a frozen encoder at scale), and (ii) derive an ELBO that balances data and latent terms.
-Their instantiation sizes latents to the token sequence $(S = S')$ in reported setups.
+In contrast, our LADD formulation introduces a persistent latent channel that is coupled to the token diffusion through training objectives and inference-time conditioning.
+In particular, we explicitly model the latent channel (via its own diffusion/denoising mechanism), which supports stronger and more controllable conditioning than step-local Gaussian latents while keeping the token denoiser parallel.